phip1611/slidev-slides/2025-10-10-eurorust-minimal-rust-kernel/slides.md

 <SlideIndicator />

 ---
-title: "2.1 Background: What is a kernel?"
+title: "2.1 What is a kernel?"
 layout: "default"
 ---